jrfep/Ecosystem-profiles-comments/_EFGs/TF1.1.md

 Flat equatorial lowlands of southeast Asia, South America and central and west Africa, notably in Borneo and the Amazonian lowlands.

 {% capture map_det %}
 Location of swamp and flooded forest was taken from the Global Lakes and Wetlands Database (Lehner and Döll 2004).
-Occurrences were aggregated to half degree spatial resolution and cells reclassified as major occurrences (>30%) and minor occurrences (< 30%).
+Occurrences were aggregated to half degree spatial resolution.
 {% endcapture %}
 {% include MAP.html %}